 Emotional intelligence (EI) is a concept based on understanding one’s own emotions and the emotions of others.
 Because aggression is often categorized by hurtful and destructive behavior towards others, it se ems to oppose the empathetic nature of EI.
 In this study, we sought to test this relationship directly in the context of juvenile delinquency.
 We predicted that EI would be negatively correlated with aggression, and also relate to sex and off ense type.
 Participants were ten detained youth at the Walla Walla Juvenile Justice Center and were tested using the Bar - On EQI: YV (S) and the Aggression Questionnaire to measure their emotional intelligence and aggression levels .
 W e found that lower emotional intel ligence levels were correlated with higher aggression scores, and that participants scored the highest in physical aggression.
 Findings are discussed in terms of teaching EI in rehabilitation programs for youth offenders.

-Juvenile detention homes -- Walla Walla Juvenile Justice center, Aggressiveness in adolescence, Emotions -- Regulations, Walla Walla (Wash.), Juvenile delinquency -- Sex differences, Washington (State), Emotional intelligence, Whitman College 2012 -- Dissertation collection -- Psychology Department
+Juvenile detention homes -- Walla Walla Juvenile Justice center, Aggressiveness in adolescence, Emotions -- Regulations, Walla Walla (Wash.), Juvenile delinquency -- Sex differences, Washington (State), Emotional intelligence, Social sciences, Whitman College -- Dissertation collection 2012 -- Psychology Department

 Public Accessible Thesis